vWernay/lua/README.md

 1. Alias (e.g., length vs. magnitude), emulate, and port useful and common functions from other popular vector-math libraries (listed in **Sources & Acknowledgments**);
 1. Be a complete superset of Lua's [lmathlib](https://www.lua.org/manual/5.4/manual.html#6.7).
 Meaning `_G.math` can be replaced by the binding library without compatibility concerns.
 Note, `math.random` and `math.randomseed` are copied from `lmathlib` when the library is loaded rather than extending/maintaining another pseudorandom-state (see `glm/gtc/random.hpp`).

-See **EXTENDED.md** for a list of additional functions.
+See [EXTENDED.md](EXTENDED.md) for a list of additional functions.

 #### Casting Rules
-As vector/quaternion types are represented by float-point values, some additional type-inferencing rules are required when casting values to and from float point values (see sections [4.6-4.9] in your favorite `ISO/IEC 14882` document):
+As vector/quaternion types are represented by float-point values, some additional type-inferencing rules are required when casting values to and from floating point values (see sections [4.6-4.9] in your favorite `ISO/IEC 14882` document):

 1. A `glm::vec<1, ...>` structure is represented by `lua_Integer`, `lua_Number`, or `bool` Lua value and all `glm::vec<1, ...>` bindings are templated to those Lua types;
 1. All other `glm::vec` structures are float-casted (and/or bound to float-templated functions).
 Consequently, bitfield and integer operations, e.g., [packUnorm](http://glm.g-truc.net/0.9.9/api/a00716.html#gaccd3f27e6ba5163eb7aa9bc8ff96251a) and [floatBitsToInt](http://glm.g-truc.net/0.9.9/api/a00662.html#ga99f7d62f78ac5ea3b49bae715c9488ed), are considered unsafe when operating on multi-dimensional vectors (consider inexact IEEE754);